 We educate our middle school students in biblical truth and practical biblical wisdom, teaching all subjects from a Christian worldview.
-We also provide a rich variety of academic, artistic and athletic programs to meet a broad range of interests and needs, giving every student the opportunity to explore, develop, and discover.
+We also provide a rich variety of academic, artistic and athletic programs to meet a broad range of interests and needs.

-The aims of our middle school program are to partner with Christian families to build on the foundation laid at home and at church and to prepare students for the high school experience ahead.
+The aim of our middle school program is to partner with Christian families to build on the foundation laid at home and at church and to prepare students for the high school experience ahead.

 Wake Christian Academy middle school students are building their foundation for life-long learning.
-They are challenged to build a foundation in the core subjects of Bible, Math, English, Science, and History.
-In addition, students are given choices of enrichment classes they can enroll in a variety of elective courses, based on their interests.
+They are challenged in the core subjects of Bible, Math, English, Science, and History.
+In addition, students can enroll in a variety of elective courses, based on their interests.

 Daily Bible lessons

 Yearbook (8th Grade)

 A note from Larry Hoxie, Middle School Principal

 Why did you choose Wake Christian Academy as the school for your child?
 This is a question I pose to each new family who applies for admission to Wake Christian Academy.
 What sometimes follows is the sad tale of how their child was a victim of bullying at their previous school.